Residence Act: Implementation

-Soon after signing the act, Washington began work on the project.
-He, along with Thomas Jefferson, personally oversaw the process as plans were developed and implemented.
+Soon after signing the act, George Washington began work on the project.
+He and Thomas Jefferson personally oversaw the process as plans were developed and implemented.
 Even as the project began to move forward, some held out hope that it would fail and that the capital would remain permanently in Philadelphia.
 Pennsylvania's congressional delegation attempted to undermine the plan by introducing legislation allocating funds for federal buildings and a house for the president in Philadelphia.

-Although the legislation did not specify an exact location, it was assumed that Georgetown would be the capital.
+Although the legislation did not specify an exact location, Georgetown was assumed to be the capital.
 Washington began scouting the area to the southeast of Georgetown, near the Anacostia River (Eastern Branch).
-Some of the property owners expressed to him that they were willing to sell land for the capital.
+Some property owners told him they would sell land for the capital.
 Washington also looked at other sites along the Potomac.
 He decided that a few sites should be surveyed to provide specific details about the land and its ownership.
 Washington returned to Philadelphia in late November 1790 to meet with Jefferson.
 Then, the decision was reached to locate the capital at or adjacent to Georgetown, just below the Fall Line and the farthest inland point for navigation.

-In January 1791, the President proceeded to appoint, in accordance with the Residence Act, a three-member commission, consisting of Daniel Carroll, Thomas Johnson, and David Stuart, to oversee the surveying of the federal district, and appointed Andrew Ellicott as surveyor.
-Washington informed Congress of the site selection on January 24 and suggested that Congress amend the Act to allow the capital to encompass areas to the south of the Eastern Branch, including Alexandria, Virginia.
-Congress agreed with the suggestion, passing an amendment to the Act that Washington approved on March 3, 1791.
-However, consistent with language in the original Act, the amendment specifically prohibited the "erection of the public buildings otherwise than on the Maryland side of the river Potomac."
+In January 1791, the president proceeded to appoint, in accordance with the Residence Act, a three-member commission consisting of Daniel Carroll, Thomas Johnson, and David Stuart, to oversee the surveying of the federal district, and appointed Andrew Ellicott as surveyor.
+Washington informed Congress of the site selection on January 24.
+It suggested that Congress amend the act to allow the capital to encompass areas to the south of the Eastern Branch, including Alexandria, Virginia.
+Congress agreed with the suggestion, passing an amendment to the act that Washington approved on March 3, 1791.
+However, consistent with language in the original Act, the amendment expressly prohibited the "erection of the public buildings otherwise than on the Maryland side of the river Potomac."

 On March 30, 1791, Washington issued a presidential proclamation that established "Jones's point, the upper cape of Hunting Creek in Virginia" as the starting point for the federal district's boundary survey and the method by which the survey should determine the district's boundaries.